How Reliable Are FOSS Popularity Metrics? Analyzing the Effort Required for Spoofing Common Software Popularity Metrics: Increasing Resilience against Unreliable Metrics

-After identifying the largest risks for fraud in the \gls{stf} and tea, we propose improvements to increase the resilience against fraud attempts.
-In the \gls{stf}, the largest risk is the deception of the reviewing technologist leading to an incorrect assessment of the applicant's criticality.
-Therefore, we suggest 4 steps to minimize chances for successful fraud. \begin{enumerate} \item Target the focus towards the own impact assessment, not on the applicants' self-assessment. \item Historic developments of impact metrics require the highest effort for spoofing and should be part of the analysis. \item Maintain a high awareness for inconsistencies, e.g., many dependents but few downloads. \item Acquire a set of trust anchors, i.e., confirmed benign projects, and try to obtain as many (transitive) references from the trust anchors to the applicant. \end{enumerate}
+After identifying the largest risks for fraud and spoofing of popularity metrics.
+Overall, we deem manual qualitative assessment as most resilient method for determining a project's criticality.
+In total, we suggest 3 steps to minimize chances of being susceptible to spoofing. \begin{enumerate} \item Historic developments of impact metrics require the highest effort for spoofing and should be part of the analysis. \item Maintain a high awareness for inconsistencies, e.g., many dependents but few downloads. \item Acquire a set of trust anchors, i.e., confirmed benign projects, and try to obtain as many (transitive) references from the trust anchors to the applicant. \end{enumerate}